 public class CompanyRepository : ICompanyRepository { private readonly DapperContext _context; public CompanyRepository(DapperContext context) { _context = context; } }

-Once we start working with Dapper queries, we are going to populate both of these files.
+Once we start working with Dapper queries, we’ll populate both files.

 Finally, let’s register our interface and its implementation as a service in the Startup